Brookwater Golf and Spa Resort

-History and development
+History

 Planning for the Brookwater Golf and Spa Resort project began in 2012, when Springfield Land Corporation's Chairman Maha Sinnathamby agreed to provide land for the resort development.
 On October 9, 2014, along with the partners Maxsen World signed a deal with Springfield Land Corporation to build the Brookwater Golf and Spa Resort in Queensland.
 Initially, the investment in the project was $550 million, later extended to $750 million, which is the largest single foreign investment resort in Australia's history.
 Maxsen World is a joint venture between World Group in the UK, which has Middle Eastern investors, and Maxsen Capital Group, a Hong Kong-based property management company.
 Brookwater Resort Investments Pty Limited is the Australian company involved in resort development.